“I love Irise because it teaches us what we do not know. They teach us well.”

 What if you couldn't run or dance during your period?

 What if you believed you were cursed and dirty?

 What if you couldn't leave home for fear of staining your skirt?

 Irise International works to support the education and empowerment of women and girls in East Africa through addressing the negelected issue of menstrual hygiene management.

-The wonderful Bina Shah blogs about our Menstrual Hygiene Day campaign and why the issue is so important for women all over the world.
+Read blogs from the wonderful Bina Shah about our Menstrual Hygiene Day campaign and why the issue is so important for women all over the world.

-Irise co-founder Emily Wilson writes for The Independent about why we must dismantle the menstrual taboo.
+Irise co-founder Emily Wilson wrote for The Independent about why we must dismantle the menstrual taboo.

-Irise and BRIDGE have collaborated on a very special Menstrual Hygiene Day newsletter.
+Irise and BRIDGE collaborated on a very special Menstrual Hygiene Day newsletter.

-Irise trustee, Josie Reynolds, is interviewed by Talk.Period as part of Menstrual Hygiene Day celebrations in Bristol.
+Irise trustee, Josie Reynolds, was interviewed by Talk.Period as part of Menstrual Hygiene Day celebrations in Bristol in May 2015.

 Ugandan student activist Charlotte Akello blogs about why #MenstruationMatters.